Reviews You Can Rely On

 Run large

 If you plan on hitting the trails, you'll want the La Sportiva Spire GTX on your side.
 These rugged and reliable hikers thrive on uneven terrain, though they can tackle any trek you put in front of them.
-From the moment you lace them up, you'll be greeted with impressive comfort straight out of the box.
-We found many foot shapes and sizes were impressed by the Spire's comfort.
+They are comfortable out of the box.
+We found many foot shapes and sizes and were impressed by the Spire's comfort.
 They are stable and durable, with a robust outsole and structured arch support, and boast an abrasion-resistant mesh upper, which helps expel moisture while maintaining flexibility and trail responsiveness.
 Thanks to its incorporated Gore-Tex technology, the Spire GTX is well-equipped to handle run-off and river crossings.

 Given they are waterproof, the Spire might not be the best option for warm climates where water crossings and snowmelt aren't present (the breathable Merrell Moab 3 is a great go-to for warm and dry climates).
-Though the Spire maintains a breathable mesh layer, your feet might get a bit sweaty on hot, dry days.
-These shoes also tend to run slightly large, so you might want to order a half-size down for a more precise fit.
+Though the Spire maintains a breathable mesh layer, your feet might get sweaty on hot, dry days.
+These shoes also run slightly large, so you should order a half-size down for a more precise fit.
 Additionally, these sneakers are on the more expensive side.
-However, despite these considerations, the Spire GTX is an excellent shoe that had an outstanding overall performance in all our tests.
+However, despite these considerations, the Spire GTX is an excellent shoe that performed outstandingly in all our tests.

 Read more: La Sportiva Spire GTX review